Meeting Time: February 08, 2023 at 3:00pm EST

 • Default_avatar

-Thomas Hornyak over 1 year ago
+Thomas Hornyak almost 2 years ago

 While I am not opposed to a plastic bag ban (nor do we use them in our shop, though others may), I cannot support any effort that places the administrative burden on the small business, this is a non-starter.
 Making the business charge, collect, track, and report those charges, and whatever other administrative burdens that will come with this effort is unfair to us and tone deaf by you.
 Ban it where you can, allow it where it makes sense, but don’t make businesses do the yeoman’s work to support this just so someone’s resume can be padded with a “look what I did”